 Software can vary with functions, structure, and workflow, find one that suits you the best.
 If this is not your forte, get some help from someone who understands your industry, business, and software to advise accordingly.
 A little bit of knowledge can take you a long way in future proofing your operations and selecting the software that suits your company the best.

 4. If purchasing a ready made business software, try not to manually adjust, change, or personalise

-Ready made software are made to work with optimum workflow and are designed to work the way they were created.
-To tamper with the initial programming may disrupt the design of the workflow, and may have a knock on effect in terms of programming and cause unnecessary issues.
+Ready made software is made to work with optimum workflow and is designed to work the way it was created.
+To tamper with the programming may disrupt the design and workflow, and may have a knock on effect in terms of programming and cause unnecessary issues.
 Furthermore, if updates are provided, there may be issues with application of future updates due to customisations.

 5. Business software has to be localised with rules, regulations, functions, and reports as per local laws and regulations

 Please take this into account especially when purchasing software from a foreign company.
-If and when local laws and regulations change, make sure you know whose responsibility it is to inform the other of the change, and if there will be separate charges for the update or if it will be included in the service charge or only free for a certain period after purchase.
+If and when local laws and regulations change, make sure you know whose responsibility it is to inform the other of the change, and if there will be separate charges for the update, or if it will be included in the service charge, or if the update will only be free for a certain period after purchase.